svetlyak40wt/namalizer/README.md

     if __name__ == '__main__':
         unittest.main()

+Namalizer creates aliases for method with wrong names.
+In this case, it will create aliazes in `unittest.TestCase` for methods like `setUp`, `assertEqual`, etc..

+Then, it will see that you created method `set_up` to override base class's functionality and will create alias `setUp` for this method, this way when `unittest` will call `setUp`, you version will be called.

 Migration
 ---------

-If you use some library with wierd naming method, this regex will help you to find all places where wrong names are used:
+If you use some library with ugly naming method, this regex will help you to find all places where wrong names are used:

     git grep -e '\(\.\|def \)[a-z]\+[A-Z]'